darkomike/one-for-all/README.md

 > **Note:** This plugin currently supports **Android** and **iOS** platforms.
 Support for other platforms will be added in future updates.

 ## Usage

-See [USAGE.md](USAGE.md) for detailed instructions on how to use the Device and Battery APIs.
+See [USAGE.md](USAGE.md) for detailed instructions on how to use the Device, Network and Battery APIs.

 ## Screenshots